Sewellia: Distribution

-Habitat and Ecology
+Habitat and ecology

-Sewellia are found in the rapids and riffles of steep gradient 'hill streams', hence the common name Hillstream Loache.
-Due to their steep gradients these streams have high current velocities, Sewellia are known to inhabit streams with current velocities exceeding 1 m · s−1 in some habitats.
+Sewellia are found in the rapids and riffles of steep gradient 'hill streams', hence the common name Hillstream Loach.
+Due to their steep gradients these streams have high current velocities, Sewellia are known to inhabit streams with current velocities exceeding m/s in some habitats.
 Sewellia feed mainly on micro to macro sized aquatic invertebrates that inhabit the periphyton attached to submerged rocks.

-Sexual Dimorphism
+Sexual dimorphism

 Sewellia are sexually dimorphic, males have soft elevated patches of fine tubercles on the anterior part of pectoral-fin rays 1-6, females do not.
 Sewellia lineolata are common in the aquaria trade, they are sexed based on differences in shape, at sexual maturity males tend to be more streamlined while females are somewhat broad; the beginning of the pectoral fins occurs at a much sharper angle in the male than females, females have pectoral fins that begin in a more rounded fashion (softer angle).

 Species

-There are currently 14 recognized species in this genus:
+There are currently 13 recognized species in this genus: